2025 India–Pakistan conflict: 9 May

 The Pakistan Army claimed to have neutralised 77 Indian drones since 6 May.

 Exchanges of fire had stopped in the early morning.
 However, clashes restarted after "13 hours of relative calm".
 Exchanges of artillery fire began in Kashmir, including in, Kupwara, Poonch, Uri, and Samba along the LoC.
 According to the Indian Army, drones were reportedly sighted in 26 locations across a wide area from Baramulla in the north to Bhuj in the south, with at least one armed drone in Punjab; however, Pakistani officials dismissed the Indian accusations as "baseless and misleading", denying any offensive actions.
 India claimed that a Pakistani army post along the LoC was destroyed.

 During a press briefing, Pakistan once again denied carrying out missile and drone strikes on Indian military installations and proposed a neutral third-party investigation into the 2025 Pahalgam attack, which it claimed was ignored by India.
 On 9 May, reports indicated that India had repositioned its Western Fleet, including an aircraft carrier, destroyers, frigates and anti-submarine warfare ships, in the northern Arabian Sea.
+The Indian government claimed that Pakistan let civilian aircraft through Pakistan as a distraction to let in 300-400 drones into Northern India.
 According to an Indian defence source cited by The Daily Telegraph, the fleet was brought within operational range of Karachi, Pakistan's largest port city and the headquarters of the Pakistan Navy.